sethmichel/PostGres_WAL_Reader_And_Replicator/README.md

 2) main.py handles the core loop, makes sure various pg and system components are correct or creates them. starts the data pipeline

-3) source_pg.py is the bridge between my code and pg, it gets the actual decoded wal data from pg (pg decodes it via wal2json which is the plugin setting I chose). now I have readable wal updates. this is in json or pgoutput messages format
+3) source_pg.py is the bridge between my code and pg, it gets the actual decoded wal data from pg (pg decodes it via wal2json which is the plugin setting I chose). now I have readable wal updates. this is in json

 4) these wal updates sent to apply_manager.py from main.py